bernardtse/diabetes-prediction/README.md

-# DataDiagnostics - Diabetes Prediction Machine Learning Models
+# DataDiagnostics - Development of a Diabetes Prediction Model using Machine Learning

 ## Project Overview